 SARS had been brewing for months in China, and managed to escape.
 It was caused by a coronavirus, for which treatment is complicated and there was no vaccine.
 Health authorities have identified another novel coronavirus, which is so new that it hasn’t been named yet.

 The virus has caused a few illnesses and a few deaths in the past weeks.
 It caused the illness of one man who visited Saudi Arabia, but who’s currently hospitalized in England.
 Another Saudi was killed by an almost identical virus.
-There’s a report of another Saudi dying, which has sparked concerns of a possible outbreak in Jordan.
+There’s a report of another Saudi dying, which has sparked concerns about a possible outbreak in Jordan.
 Five people have been put into an isolation ward in Denmark with similar symptoms.

 The virus causes rapid renal failure, and while it has only been primarily discovered in Saudi Arabia, millions of people will be converging on Mecca, Islam’s holy city for the Hajj.
 This could likely spread the disease very rapidly all over the world.